How Many Potatoes Per Plant? 5 Best Tips To Increase Yield

 The consistent moisture will motivate your potato tubers to grow.
 Dry dirt can stifle their development and diminish yields, while moist soil will cause your developing tubers to rot.

-Uneven soil moisture might cause cracking and browning within your plants.
+Uneven soil moisture might cause cracking and browning in your plants.
 When getting close to the crop, strive to retain a moisture rate as low as possible since too much water will affect your yield.

 Maintaining wet soil with regular watering, hilling the plants to bolster the stems, encouraging the formation of more tubers, and ensuring an adequate supply of nutrients through appropriate fertilizer can boost production.